m0hashi/docker-image-jupyterhub-template/README.md

 ## how to

 1. Set your server FQDN<br>
-open .env and set your server FQDN as JUPYTERHUB_FQDN
+open .env and replace www.example.com with your server FQDN

 2. Run setDotenv.sh